 I am juggling many different responsibilities here at WTVR.
-I produce two weekly franchises “Heroes Among Us” and “I Have a Story”, co-host “Virginia This Morning” during the week and anchor the “CBS6 Weekend Morning” show on Saturdays and Sundays with my colleague and friend, meteorologist Mike Stone.
+I produce two weekly franchises “Heroes Among Us” on Thursdays and “I Have a Story” on Fridays and anchor the “CBS6 Weekend Morning” show on Saturdays and Sundays with my colleague and friend, meteorologist Mike Stone.

 One of the highlights during my time in Maine was flying on a National Guard tanker over the Atlantic Ocean during a refueling mission involving eight F-16 fighter jets.
 I also had an opportunity to play a bit part in the film “Storm of the Century.”
 Stephen King, who is a Bangor native, wrote and appeared in the movie as well.

 In 1998, I returned to Boston to work at NECN as a weekend reporter.
 I covered a wide range of New England and national stories including the 2000 Democratic National Convention in Los Angeles.
-One of the most memorable moments during my tenure at NECN was interviewing former Russian leader Mikail Gorbachev.
-One of the most heart-wrenching stories I ever had to cover was the deaths of six Worcester firefighters who lost their lives in a cold storage facility during a fire in December 1999.
+One of the most memorable moments during my tenure at NECN was interviewing former Russian leader Mikail Gorbachev and Buzz Aldrin, the second human to walk on the moon.
+One of the most heart-wrenching stories I ever had to cover was the deaths of six Worcester firefighters who lost their lives in a cold storage facility during a fire in December of 1999.

 In the fall of 2000, I moved to Richmond after landing a job at WTVR as the military/political affairs reporter.
 I consider myself a history buff and Richmond offers plenty of the past from the Revolutionary War to the Civil War to keep me satisfied.
 During my time here at WTVR I’ve had some remarkable experiences including flying to the U.S.S.
 George H. W. Bush in the middle of the Atlantic Ocean.
 Landing on the aircraft carrier in the middle of the Atlantic was exhilarating.
 During this “Sailor for a Day” program I experienced pilot swim survival training including swimming in a flight suit, helmet and boots.
 I also had to escape a device called The Dunker which simulates a downed helicopter underwater.
 An exhausting yet thrilling experience.